 - The American Bench Marine Protected Area has many important ecological and biological features.
 It supports an extraordinary range of marine habitats and species, including an abundance of forage species and commercially fished species.

-- This area also has great potential as a feeding area for different species of fish and marine mammals, and could be an important habitat for groundfish populations.
+- This area also has great potential as a feeding ground for different species of fish and marine mammals, and could provide important habitat for groundfish populations.

 - The Marine Protected Area is designed to protect seabed habitats and forage species, and to facilitate the recovery of certain species at risk, particularly the blue whale, spotted wolffish and northern wolffish.

 - The settlement of the American Bench Marine Protected Area establishes two management zones.
 Commercial and recreational fishing activities are prohibited in the 1 Zone, the most sensitive area, but Aboriginal fishing for food, social and ceremonial purposes is permitted.

 - In the 2 area, commercial trap, longline and handline fisheries are permitted to the extent that they are not directed at forage species.